orlicekm/CsharpCourse/Lectures/Lecture06/PITCHME.md

 ---
 ## Factory Method
-* **Definition:** *Define an interface for creating an object, but let subclasses decide which class to instantiate.
+* **Definition:** *Defines an interface for creating an object, but let subclasses decide which class to instantiate.
 Lets a class defer instantiation to subclasses*
 * **Frequency of use:** *High*

 +++